Ekattorer Dingulee

 Jahanara's husband Sharif Imam was a civil engineer.
 Sharif had a heart attack, but the war created a blackout, and critical medical equipment could not be turned on.
 As a result, he died.

-Jahanara survived the war and Bangladesh achieved independence in December 1971.
-For the remainder of her life she lived with her surviving son.
-She received many awards for her books and she created a committee later on to catch the traitors during the war and hand them to the government.
+Jahanara survived the war and Bangladesh achieved Independence in December 1971.
+For the remainder of her life, she lived with her surviving son.
+She received many awards for her books and she created a committee later on to catch the traitors during the war and hand them to the Government of Bangladesh.